zingolabs/zaino/README.md

 zingodisclosure@proton.me

 # Zingo-RPC
-will eventually hold the rust implementations of the LightWallet Service and Darkside RPCs, along with the wallet-side and server-side Nym Service implementations.
+Will eventually hold the rust implementations of the LightWallet Service and Darkside RPCs, along with the wallet-side and server-side Nym Service implementations.

 # Zingo-ProxyD
-A lightweight gRPC server for testing and development.
+Currently a lightweight gRPC server for testing and development.
 Zingo-ProxyD also has a basic nym server, currently only receives send_transaction commands send over the mixnet.
 This should not be used to run mainnet nodes in its current form as it lacks the queueing and error checking logic necessary.

 Under the "nym_poc" feature flag Zingo-ProxyD can also act as a Nym powered proxy between zcash wallets and Zingo-ProxyD, capable of sending zcash transactions over the Nym Mixnet.